NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 > - [ ] cp::950

 ### Concluding the Adventure
 Should the PCs fail in their mission, they are more than likely dead.
-Should they survive, they have undoubtedly learned that they have a powerful new enemy— [[Loris Raknian]].
+Should they survive, they have undoubtedly learned that they have a powerful new enemy— [[3-Rules/Bestiaries/Uniques/L/Loris Raknian]].
 As long as the PCs remain in [[Ardentia City]], they are in danger.

 A few days after the PCs defeat Zyrxog and have had a chance to rest and recuperate, but before they have a proper chance to act on the information they've learned about Raknian and his mysterious interest in their livelihood, [[Eligos]] sends them a note inviting them to his estate for dinner.
 The next adventure іп the Age оf Worms Adventure Path, that adventure begins with this meeting.